elnobun/myreads-reactnd/README.md

   |-- arrow-drop-down.svg
  +-- utils
   |-- BookAPI - This contains the methods needed to perform necessary operations on the backend
  |-- App.js - This is the root of the app.
-Contains static HTML right now.
+Contains dynamic React pages.
  |-- App.css - Styles for the app.
 Feel free to customize this as you desire.
  |-- App.test.js - Used for testing.
 Provided with Create React App.
  Testing is encouraged, but not required.